CTF-handbooks/map-tester-handbook/README.md

 - `[tester-handbook.md](tester-handbook.md)`: The handbook on testing maps.
 Click the blue link to read!

 ## Credits
-Parts of this handbook are derived from lists by `-sniper-` and @a_blob .
+Parts of this handbook are derived from lists by `-sniper-` and [GreenBlob](https://github.com/a_blob) .
 Many thanks to them!

 ## Licenses
 - `[CTF Header](images/header.png)`: CC-BY-3.0 by [SuddenSFD](https://github.com/SuddenSFD)